 Can I travel to Virginia with marijuana-derived delta-8 THC?

-No. You cannot travel into Virginia with marijuana-derived delta-8.
-State legalization of recreational marijuana does not permit cross-border transportation of marijuana-derived products.
+No. State legalization of recreational marijuana does not permit cross-border transportation of marijuana-derived products.
+You cannot travel to Virginia with marijuana-derived delta-8 THC.

 Yes.
 Cannabidiol (CBD) is legal to use, possess, distribute, sell, produce, and cultivate in Virginia.
 In order for CBD to be federally legal, it must be sourced from Farm Bill compliant hemp carrying up to the legal 0.3% THC limit.